 Please read all of the information below before applying.

-During the regular semesters, we often need Readers for the following courses:
+During the Fall and Spring semesters, we will likely need Readers for the following courses:

 - Stat 20 (Introduction to Probability and Statistics)